A blast from the past…

 Your dog’s incessant barking reminds you of your dad barking at you when you were a teen.

-You drive past the semi-truck with white knuckles, just like the one that drove you off the road years ago.
+You drive past that truck with white knuckles, just like the one that drove you off the road years ago.
 Images flash.
 Your stomach is in your throat.

 A nagging boss filters in those nasty messages from your childhood that you weren’t good enough.